Jasper123y/Physics-Informed-Neural-Networks-for-advanced-eigenmode-analysis-of-MEMS/README.md

 For implementation:

-1. Model training, refer to file CNN (unet) for regression-orth6modes.ipynb
+1. Model training, refer to file "CNN (unet) for regression-orth6modes.ipynb"
-2. Prediction using H5 file, refer to file H5Prediction.ipynb
+2. Prediction using H5 file, refer to file "H5Prediction.ipynb"
-3. Trained models, refer to files regression_3phys_n_orth6modes.h5
+3. Trained models, refer to files in the folder "Trained Models"
-4. Residual plotting, refer to plot_residuals.ipynb
+4. Residual plotting, refer to "plot_residuals.ipynb"